PolygonCantCode/PolygonCantCode/README.md

 - 👋 Welcome.
-I'm PolygonCantCode.
+I'm Polygon.
+And I can't code.
 - 👀 I’m interested in gaming.
 - 🌱 I’m currently learning the Unity 2D/3D game engine.
 - 💞️ I’m looking to collaborate on a Sonic Fangame